Philadelphia Weather: Multi-Day Heatwave To Grip Region With Dangerous Heat And Humidity

 — NWS Mount Holly (@NWS_MountHolly) July 19, 2022

-Wednesday and Thursday will be the most oppressive days.
-Heat is expected to peak and heat indexes will range between 100 and 103 degrees.READ MORE: Secret Service Gives Thousands Of Documents To January 6 Committee, But Hasn't Yet Recovered Potentially Missing Texts
+Thursday will be one of the most oppressive days.
+Heat is expected to peak and heat indexes will range between 100 and 103 degrees.READ MORE: Man Shot Multiple Times At Store In Kensington, Philadelphia Police Say

+A Heat Advisory is in effect for the I-95 corridor and Burlington, Camden, and Gloucester counties in New Jersey and New Castle County in Delaware through Sunday.

 The New Jersey Department of Human Services released a video with tips to beat the heat.